anesuleo/AstarAlgorithm/docs/index.md

 - Debugging and verifying output against expected results
 - All code in the repository

 ### Reflection on AI use

 Using AI as a learning tool rather than a solution generator made the process more effective.
 Asking "why does this work?" rather than "write this for me" built genuine understanding that I can demonstrate and defend.
 Every piece of code in this project is something I can explain line by line — which is the standard the rubric holds this work to.

+---

+## References and Tools Used

+**Lecturer Material**
+- Lynch, M. (2025). *C++ Programming – A\* Algorithm Project Brief and Rubric*.
+ATU Galway.

+**AI Tools**
+- Anthropic.
+(2025). *Claude (claude.ai)*.
+Used for concept explanation, algorithm understanding, code review, and report structuring. https://claude.ai
+- OpenAI.
+(2025). *ChatGPT*.
+Used for project timeline planning and scheduling. https://chat.openai.com

+**Diagramming**
+- PlantUML.
+(2025). *PlantUML – Open-source UML diagram tool*.
+Used to generate the class diagram. https://plantuml.com

+**Reference Material**
+- cppreference.com.
+(2025). *C++ Standard Library reference*.
+Used for STL container documentation (`std::priority_queue`, `std::unordered_map`, `std::unordered_set`). https://en.cppreference.com
+### Reflection on AI use

+Using AI as a learning tool rather than a solution generator made the process more effective.
+Asking "why does this work?" rather than "write this for me" built genuine understanding that I can demonstrate and defend.
+Every piece of code in this project is something I can explain line by line — which is the standard the rubric holds this work to.